How the EU GDPR Regulation Will Affect the Outsourcing Industry

 How Can Customers Exercise Their Rights?

 Should a customer wish, the processing of their data to cease, the company is obliged to do so immediately.
 The same applies when a request is made to amend incorrect or out of date data.
 Perhaps most pressingly in the current climate; businesses have 72 hours to inform all parties of data breaches.
-This is designed to put a stop to large-scale breaches like at Yahoo that went unreported for years.
+It is designed to put a stop to large-scale breaches like at Yahoo that went unreported for years.

 The Effect on Businesses